NeilBacs/DataAnalystPorfolioProjects/SQL_DataAnalystJobs.md

 - Programs Intern
 - WSCP SUPPORT STAFF.

-I can see similarities here, all job title seems to be entry levels.
+I can see similarities here, all job title seems to be **entry levels**.

 The five highest average estimated salary are the:
 - COMPUTER SYSTEMS MANAGER